 Although it may seem like your dog is whining for no good reason, that’s not usually the case.
 They’re trying to tell you something!
-The best way to make the whining stop is to figure out what your dog is trying to tell you.
+The best way to make the whining stop is to figure out what exactly your dog is trying to tell you.
 Let’s explore some of the most common reasons dogs whine.

 Your dog might be whining because she wants or is looking for something

 Ever had your dog whine when her favorite ball rolled under furniture and out of reach?
 You stoop down, retrieve the ball, and throw it back to her, and the whining immediately stops.
 Or maybe your dog looks up at you and whines when you’re relaxing on the couch.
 You instinctively scoot over and invite her to jump up.
 Before long, she’s fast asleep cuddled up beside you on the sofa.
 These are the moments in everyday life when your dog uses whining to tell you what she wants.

 Grabbing your coat or putting on your shoes can be enough to make some dogs whine.
-They think: Walk time!
+They think: It’s walk time!
 Naturally, they are excited to head out on an adventure.
 You can stop excitement whining with positive-motivation training.
 When your dog whines, give a “quiet” command and follow up with praise and a treat as soon as the whining stops.
 Begin this training in the house and then follow up on the way to your destination.
 Like any dog training, it’ll take practice and time — but it’ll be worth it.